tydanielson/ModeWifi/docs/COGNITO_SETUP.md

 Authorization: Bearer eyJraWQiOiJ...very_long_JWT_token...
 ```

-## Step 6: Invite Additional Users
+## Step 6: Managing Your 2 Users

-To give someone else access:

-### 6.1 Create User in Cognito
+### 6.1 View Current Users

-1. AWS Console → Cognito → Your User Pool → Users → Create user
+1. AWS Console → Cognito → Your User Pool → Users
-2. Enter their **Google account email**
-3. Mark email as verified
-4. Create temporary password (won't be used)
+2. You should see your 2 users listed with their email addresses

+### 6.2 Revoke Access

+To remove someone's access:
+1. Find their user in the Cognito Users list
+2. Click on the user
+3. Click **Delete user**
+4. They will immediately lose access (their JWT tokens will be rejected)

+### 6.3 Add a Different User (Stay at 2 Total)

+To replace one user with another:
+1. Delete the old user (see above)
+2. Create new user with the new person's Google email
-### 6.2 Share Dashboard URL
+3. Share dashboard URL with new user

-Send them:
-- CloudFront URL
-- Instructions to log in with Google
-- Confirm they use the same Google account email you added
+### 6.4 Why Only 2 Users?

+You mentioned limiting access to 2 users.
+With invite-only mode:
+- Only users you explicitly create can access the dashboard
+- No one can self-register
+- Perfect for keeping it just you + one other person (family member, co-pilot, etc.)
+- First 50,000 monthly active users are free on Cognito

+If you need more users later, just create more in the Cognito console.

 ## Troubleshooting

 ### Error: "User does not exist"

+**Cause:** The Google account email doesn't match any user in your Cognito user pool

+**Solution:**
+1. Verify the user is trying to log in with the correct Google account
-**Solution:** Create user in Cognito console with exact Google account email
+2. Check Cognito console → Users → verify you created a user with that exact email
+3. Ensure "Email verified" is checked for that user
+4. If wrong email was used, delete the user and create new one with correct email

 ### Error: "Redirect URI mismatch"